icsharpcode/ResourceFirstTranslations/README.md

 Written by [Andreas Lillich](https://github.com/andreaslillich) (frontend) and [Christoph Wille](https://github.com/christophwille) (backend).
 The specification was co-written by Daniel Grunwald, Siegfried Pammer and Christoph Wille.

+# Changelog

+## May 19th, go-live on Github

+* A first non-production test version of RFT

+## April 6th, 2014

+Andreas joins in to create the SPA frontend applications

+## Feb 25th, 2014

+Start coding as a proof of concept to see if this can be pulled off

+## SharpDevelop Developer Days 2013

+Daniel, Siegfried and Christoph sat down and created a specification

+## Years ago...

+We had been talking about replacing the existing application for ages.